 Video Throttling as Video Streaming Increases

-Streaming videos is becoming increasingly popular, which causes challenges on the networks.
+Streaming videos are becoming increasingly popular, which causes challenges on the networks.
 The demand for bandwidth is, unfortunately, larger than the supply networks have.
 We hope that 5G will offer a solution since it works on higher frequency bands utilizing an untouched spectrum.
 Since having a widespread 5G network is a few years away, video throttling has come to play.
 AT&T, Sprint, and T-Mobile have recently announced that they will offer voluntary video throttling to their customers to reduce data usage.

 As a part of the FCC’s net neutrality rules, enacted in 2015, data throttling and paid fast lanes should no longer be allowed.
 That means that carriers cannot automatically downgrade unlimited data users’ speed once they’ve used a certain amount of data each month.
 However, many questions remain on when exactly to enforce these rules.
 Not to mention the possibility that the recent change in government could change them altogether.